schanram/ram-protractor-training/README.md

 ## Running project

 **The tests run against an Angular application.
-To start the Angular application run the following command:
+To start the Angular application run the following command**

 `npm run server`